Intervention/docs/image/v3/introduction/frameworks.md

 ### Integration

-Instead of installing the library directly, it is only necessary to integrate the bundle.
+Instead of installing the library directly, it is only necessary to integrate the package.
 The corresponding basic libraries are automatically installed as well

 ```bash